skyne98/Oak/README.md

 The primary goal is to provide .NET developers the tools to use files as run-time data storage, allowing them to exceed the amount of RAM on the particular machine, on which their program is running.
 The data can be stored (and manipulated) in file-based arrays, lists, queues, dictionaries and trees.

-Also it gives possibilities to split file into dynamically resizable blocks, to maintain different dynamic data structures in one file, which makes the existance of Oak.Core possible.
+Also it gives possibilities to split file into dynamically resizable blocks, to maintain different dynamic data structures in one file, which makes the existence of Oak.Core possible.

 <p align="right"><a href="#top">:arrow_up:</a></p>

 ## Features

 - **Scalable**  Supported amounts of data up to 1 Tb
 - **Effective** Read/Write speeds, that make run-time usage possible
 - **Simple**    Easy to learn and start working with